PackagePages/LaravelPackage.com/docs/09-routing.md

 # Routing

-Sometimes you want to expose additional routes to the end user of your package.
+Sometimes you want to expose additional routes to the end-user of your package.

 Since we're offering a `Post` model, let's add some **RESTful** routes.
 To keep things simple, we're just going to implement 3 of the RESTful routes:

-- showing all posts ('index')
+- show all posts ('index')
-- showing a single post ('show')
+- show a single post ('show')
-- storing a new post ('store')
+- store a new post ('store')

 ## Controllers